 However, there are some things you should know before diving right in.
 First, take a good look at all the windows in your home—even in the basement, guest rooms, or other rarely-used spaces.
 Make sure that the windows are still structurally intact and that the seals between the window panes haven’t failed.
 How will you know?
 Look for condensation on the inside of the window, which is a telltale sign of seal failure.
-Next, use this leak detection guide to locate leaks around the sides and interiors of the windows—if you do find small gaps, you may need to caulk these or plug them with weatherstripping.
+Next, use this leak detection guide to locate leaks around the sides and interiors of the windows—if you do find small gaps, you may need to caulk these or plug them with weatherstripping to insulate windows.
 Also, check for mold, peeling paint, or puffy or discolored walls—these can be signs of water infiltration.
 Water leaks in your windows generally mean you need a replacement as soon as possible.

 Once you’ve determined that all your windows are in relatively good condition, and that your problems are merely aesthetic, you’re ready to give your vinyl windows a good spiffing up.
 Here’s how.

 Clean Your Window Frames Really Well